 - USC institution code: 4852

-- Official transcripts indicating the award of all degrees with the title and date conferred in your native language and an exact translation into English of each document
+- Official transcripts indicating the award of all degrees with the title and date conferred in your native language and an exact translation into English for each document

-- A Financial Guarantee Statement showing proof of the ability to pay tuition and living expenses
+- A Financial Guarantee Statement showing proof of ability to pay tuition and living expenses

-Personal interviews add a valuable dimension to the admissions process.
-The MRED Admissions Committee believes that significant insight is gained by speaking directly with candidates to learn more about their interest in the program and in the real estate profession.
-The interview also provides the opportunity to amplify aspects of the applicant’s academic and professional experiences and to ask any questions about the MRED program.
+Personal interviews add a valuable dimension to the admission process.
+The MRED Admission Committee believes that significant insight is gained by speaking directly with candidates to learn more about their interest in the program and in the real estate profession.
+The interview also provides an opportunity to amplify aspects of the applicant’s academic and professional experiences and to ask any questions about the MRED program.

-Once an applicant has submitted a complete application package, they will be contacted to schedule an interview.
-In order to facilitate the interview process, applicants are encouraged to submit all admission materials well in advance of the application deadline.
+Once an applicant has submitted a complete application package, he/she will be contacted to schedule an interview.
+To facilitate the interview process, applicants are encouraged to submit all admission materials well in advance of the application deadline.